Modular sheaves on hyperk\"ahler varieties: Modular sheaves

 \subsection{First examples}

 By Remark~\ref{semphodge} the following are modular vector bundles: \begin{enumerate} \item The tangent bundle $\Theta_X$. \item Let $V_6$ be a $6$ dimensional complex vector space, and let $X\subset\Gr(2,V_6)$ be the variety of lines contained in a smooth cubic hypersurface in $\PP(V_6)$.
 Let $h\in H^{1,1}_{\ZZ}(X)$ be the Pl\"ucker polarization.
 Then $X$ is a HK of type $K3^{[2]}$, see~\cite{beaudon}.
 Let $\cQ$ be the restriction to $X$ of the tautological rank $4$ quotient vector bundle on $\Gr(2,V_6)$.
-Then
+We claim that

+The first two equations are obvious, the last equation can be obtained as follows.
+Let $\cU$ be the restriction to $X$ of the tautological subbundle on $\Gr(2,V_6)$.
+The normal bundle sequence